TianzhongSong/3D-Dense-Residual-Network-for-Action-Recognition/README.md

 ## Results

-We use only a single center crop per clip, and pass it through the network to make the clip prediction.
-For video predictions, we average clip predictions of some clips which are evenly extracted from the video (no overlap).
+I use only a single center crop per clip, and pass it through the network to make the clip prediction.
+For video predictions, I average clip predictions of some clips which are evenly extracted from the video (no overlap).

 Evaluate video